githop/angular_pockets/README.md

 angular_pockets
 ===============

 Angular thick front end client for padded pockets 2.0.
-Consumes JSON from rails API.
+Consumes JSON from rails API. see it live at (see it live)(http://pocketspadded.herokuapp.com, "Padded Pockets")

 ###Padded Pockets
 This is the angular half of my rails/angular hybrid app.